Personal Contract Hire

 Personal contract hire is essentially the same as regular contract hire, but it applies exclusively to private individuals.
-It is the most common form of car leasing and usually when the term ‘car leasing’ is referred to, most people are talking about personal contract hire.
+It is the most common form of car leasing and you’ll find that when most people refer to the term ‘car leasing’ they are actually talking about personal contract hire.

-With a personal contract hire agreement you take control of a car for a contractual period – usually referred to as the ‘lease period’.
+With a personal contract hire agreement you take control of a car for a contractual period, usually referred to as the ‘lease period’.
 Though the car is in your possession, it is not actually yours to own.
-Instead, you make fixed monthly payments to a leasing company for the duration of the contract – and when the contract expires you simply return the car to the leasing company or take out a new personal contract hire lease.
-As a result you never have to worry about resale values of the car – because you never own it, so you can simply return it and walk away.
+Instead, you make fixed monthly payments to a leasing company for the duration of the contract.
+When the contract expires you simply return the car to the leasing company or take out a new lease.
+As a result you never have to worry about resale values of the car.
+You never own it, so you can simply return it and walk away.

 It’s important to understand how your payments are determined.

-To determine your payments, the company will deduct the estimated future value (residual value) from the retail price of the car – and you pay the difference in monthly instalments.
+To determine your payments, the company will deduct the estimated residual value from the retail price of the car, leaving you pay the difference in monthly instalments.

 What are the pros and cons of Personal Contract Hire?